 When the content published against you is inappropriate, you can take necessary legal action against it.

-Please note that you would not be able to sue RepDigger.com for allowing negative content on their site.
+Please note that you would not be able to use RepDigger.com for allowing harmful content on their site.
 The Communications and Decency Act makes this provision.

-Due to this limitation, the best step to take is to secure a legal order to show to RepDigger.com to remove the content.
+Due to this limitation, the best step is to secure a legal order to show to RepDigger.com to remove the content.

 RepDigger.com reveals clearly in its pages that it would not allow inappropriate content to stay on the site.
 The site admits that no effort is made to confirm the authenticity of information posted on it.

-Hence, the person publishing the content would bear the responsibility of any of its outcomes.
+Hence, the person publishing the content would bear the responsibility for any of its outcomes.

-In order to use a court order, you should first ascertain the nature of the content posted.
-Inappropriate content include photos of naked people, photos of children, security information, financial information, etc.
+To use a court order, you should first ascertain the nature of the content posted.
+Inappropriate content includes photos of naked people, pictures of children, security information, financial information, etc.

-If the court approves the request, the person will be able to get the subpoena and send it by mail to RepDigger.com.
+If the court approves the request, the person will get the subpoena and send it by mail to RepDigger.com.
 RepDigger.com complies with subpoenas.

 As stated earlier, this feature is available for persons and businesses who find inappropriate content associated with their profile on RepDigger.com.

-As the site is automated and works on provided reports and reviews, pinning one person might be difficult (or unnecessary).
+As the site is automated and works on provided reports and reviews, pinning one person might be complicated (or unnecessary).

-However, if there is an instance of derogatory content that requires legal action, you can sue an author.
+However, if there is derogatory content that requires legal action, you can sue an author.

 The posting process ensures that authors’ emails are collected.
 Except they are ghostwriters, the author can be apprehended and sued.
 This is exclusively not subject to the policy of RepDigger.com.

-If served the order, RepDigger.com would supply the necessary details of the author.
+If served the order, RepDigger.com would provide the necessary details of the author.